saylesss88/nix-book/src/nix/whonix_kvm.md

 > ⚠️ WARNING: There is no general software that can guarantee absolute anonymity
 > or security; perfect security is a myth.
 Security is a continuous process, not
 > a one-time product.
 It also depends on time and resources: if an adversary has
-> enough of either, eventual compromise is possible.
+> enough of either, eventual compromise is probable.
 However, by layering
 > defenses and following best practices, we can make attacks costly and
 > time-consuming, deterring all but highly targeted adversaries.